The club shall be called the Inverness Camera Club (the “Club”).

 (8) A General Meeting shall be chaired in whole or in part by any Member of the Club chosen by the meeting.
 Subject to the overriding terms of this Constitution the Chairman shall control the procedure to be followed at a general meeting.

-(9) A quorum for a General Meeting shall be fifteen Members.
+(9) A quorum for a General Meeting shall be seven Members.

 (10) Only Ordinary Members who have paid subscriptions for the relevant year and Honorary Life Members are entitled to attend, to speak and to vote at General Meetings.

 (1) No alterations to this Constitution may be made except at a General Meeting of the Club.
 An alteration of the Constitution requires twenty one days written notice of the proposed change to all the Members of the Club, whether as part of the notice calling the meeting or separately.